AsobaCloud/econDataTasks/README.md

 Next, get your FRED API key to access Federal Research Economic Data API calls (https://fred.stlouisfed.org/docs/api/api_key.html).
 Once you have your key, add FRED_KEY = <your key> to your .Renviron

-Also recommended to load the fips.Rdata set, which contains a vector of fips
+Also recommended to load the fips.Rdata set, which contains a vector of fips state codes, for easy reference

 ## Core functions